Business Administration

 Differential Tuition

 The College of Business and Analytics has a differential tuition surcharge of 15 percent of applicable tuition for graduate College of Business and Analytics majors.
-The differential tuition surcharge will be assessed at the in-state tuition rate and will be capped at 15 credit hours per semester.

 Non- Business Graduate Students